Herbert Bayer: Post-Bauhaus years in Germany

-Time in the United States
+Immigration to the United States

-In 1938, Bayer came to The United States where he remained until his death in 1985.
-In 1944 he married Joella Synara Haweis, the daughter of poet and Dada artist Mina Loy.
+In 1938, Bayer came to the United States and remained until his death in 1985.
+With Walter Gropius, Bayer designed the landmark Bauhaus 1918–1928 exhibition at the Museum of Modern Art in 1938.
+In 1944, he married Joella Synara Haweis, the daughter of poet and Dada artist Mina Loy.
 The same year, he became a U.S. citizen.

+Time in Aspen

-In 1946 the Bayers relocated.
-Hired by industrialist and visionary Walter Paepcke, Bayer moved to Aspen, Colorado as Paepcke promoted skiing as a popular sport.
+In 1946, the Bayers relocated from New York to Aspen, Colorado.
+Hired by businessman and philanthropist Walter Paepcke, Bayer moved to Aspen, Colorado as Paepcke promoted skiing as a popular sport.
 Bayer's architectural work in the town included co-designing the Aspen Institute and restoring the Wheeler Opera House, but his production of promotional posters identified skiing with wit, excitement, and glamour.

 In 1959, he designed his "fonetik alfabet", a phonetic alphabet, for English.
 It was sans-serif and without capital letters.
-He had special symbols for the endings -ed, -ory, -ing, and -ion, as well as the digraphs "ch", "sh", and "ng".
+He had specialized symbols for the endings -ed, -ory, -ing, and -ion, as well as the digraphs "ch", "sh", and "ng".
 An underline indicated the doubling of a consonant in traditional orthography.

-While living in Aspen, Bayer had a chance meeting with the eccentric oilman, outdoorsman and visionary ecologist, Robert O. Anderson.
-When Anderson saw the ultra-modern, Bauhaus-inspired home that Bayer had designed and built in Aspen, he walked up to the front door and introduced himself.
-It was the beginning of a lifelong friendship between the two men and instigated Anderson's insatiable passion for enthusiastically collecting contemporary art.

-With Anderson's eventual formation of the Atlantic Richfield Company, and as his personal art collection quickly overflowed out of his New Mexico ranch and other homes, ARCO soon held the unique distinction of possessing the world's largest corporate art collection, under the critical eye and sharp direction of Bayer as ARCO's Art and Design Consultant.